vektormuhammadlutfi/petshub/README.md

 # Petshub

-is a website for pet owner to share some information,, meme or just find pet things
+Social media for pet owners to share their pets info, meme, or just find pet things.

+## Team members

+- ?
+  - Role and tasks
+- ?
+  - Role and tasks
+- ?
+  - Role and tasks
+- ?
+  - Role and tasks

+## Features

+- ?
+- ?
+- ?

+## Designs

+- Logo: ?
+- Mockup/Prototype: ?